EPA Activities for Cleaner Water

 The San Joaquin Valley depends on both groundwater and surface waters, including rivers, creeks, canals and more than 575 community water systems.

-- Reducing selenium in the Grasslands watershed
+- Reducing Selenium in the Grasslands Watershed in the San Joaquin Basin

-- Water quality monitoring and assessment
+- Water Quality Monitoring and Assessment

 Access to safe drinking water is a major challenge for small communities.
 In 2012, EPA and the California Department of Public Health (CDPH) convened a series of stakeholder and inter-agency meetings to identify the needs of small systems that fail to meet safe drinking water standards.
 More than 50% of them – 140 systems – were in the San Joaquin Valley.
 The state agency’s goal is to bring at least 21 systems in the valley into compliance each year for the next three years.